pinakidey/SimpleRestaurantAPI_Rust/README.md

   and API-layer can retry with a new UUID.

 ### Scope of Improvements
-- Use a Database to persist data.
+- Use a Database to persist data on disk.
 - Use Diesel for ORM.
 - Add authentication.
+- Add CORS support (using `rocket_cors` or fairing).